-As of December 31, 2014 and 2013, the Company did not have any financial assets or liabilities measured at fair value on a recurring basis.
+As of December 31, 2015 and 2014, the Company did not have any financial assets or liabilities measured at fair value on a recurring basis.

-The carrying values of cash equivalents, accounts receivable, accounts payable and accrued liabilities and shortterm bank loans and the current portion of long-term debt approximate their fair value because of their short-term nature.
-The fair value of long-term debt is estimated based on the discounted value of future contractual cash flows which approximates their carrying value due to the fact they are predominately stated at variable rates based on the People's Bank of China.
-Fair value of cash equivalents and the long-term debt are determined based on level 2 inputs.
+The carrying values of cash equivalents, restricted cash, accounts receivable, accounts payable and accrued liabilities and short-term bank loans and the current portion of long-term debt approximate their fair value because of their short-term nature.
+The fair values of long-term bank loans and other debt are estimated based on the discounted value of future contractual cash flows which approximates their carrying value due to the fact they are predominately stated at variable rates based on the People's Bank of China.
+Fair value of the long-term bank loans and other debt are determined based on level 2 inputs.